TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 <img src="Modules/MISC/Images/Example_Image_1.jpg" align="right" width="100%" />

+NeuroMod supports data extraction from raw recording data with two different 'libraries' - first the NeuroMod and MATLAB intern data extraction and second data extraction using the NeuralEnsemble NEO Python package.
+Both support recordings obtained with the Open Ephys GUI and Neuralynx recordings.

-The toolbox currently supports formats recorded with the Open Ephys GUI, Intan RHX data acquisition software (and legacy RHD software) as well as Spike2 and Cheetah software.
+NeuroMod itself currently supports formats recorded with the Open Ephys GUI, Intan RHX data acquisition software (and legacy RHD software) as well as Spike2 and Cheetah software.
 This includes binary, .nwb and Open Ephys data formats from the Open Ephys GUI recorded with Neuropixels, Open Ephys and Intan acquisition boards; .dat and .rhd files from the Intan RHX and RHD software; .smrx files for Spike2 and .ncs for Neuralynx Cheetah files.

+With the NEO package you can further extract data recorded with Plexon (.plx, .pl2), Neuralynx (ncs...), TDT (Tucker Davis Technologies), Open Ephys (binary files and Neuropixels recordings), Blackrock and NeuroExplorer (.nex) recording systems.

-Besides the continous data stream, event data from all recording formats mentioned (e.g., TTL signals to the recording system) can be loaded and analyzed, enabling not only the preprocessing, analysis, and visualization of continuous data but also event-related data.
+Besides the continuous data stream, event data from all recording formats mentioned (e.g., TTL signals to the recording system) can be loaded and analyzed, enabling not only the preprocessing, analysis, and visualization of continuous data but also event-related data.
 Available types of analysis include current source density analysis, static power spectrum analysis, time-frequency power analysis, and event-related potentials for low-frequency signal components as well as event related spike analysis.

 Since the supported recording systems are used with a wide range of probes designs, a fully interactive probe design and probe view window enables to set arbitrary probe designs while always having an overview and full control over which channel are used for the analysis.
 Even Neuropixel probe designs with hundreds of recording channels almost freely distributed over the whole shank can be analysed without loosing oversight.